celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/tp-001-big-blocks-creation-sync.md

 ## Out-of-Scope

-- Optimint submitting data using public api or any other way
+- Rollmint submitting data using public api or any other way
 - Malicious behaviour from the validators’ set
-- Withhelding the data
+- Withholding the data
 - Losing/Restoring connection between peers
 - Gas fees for submitting data(\*\*)

 ## Risks

 - This plan is not covering the sync time for a long-live chain, which might uncover further defects before start of incentivised testnet
-- From an economic stand point, we need to be aware of the costs that the users will bear if the block space is too scarce and how much premium should be payed to get the data included in the block
+- From an economic standpoint, we need to be aware of the costs that the users will bear if the block space is too scarce and how much premium should be payed to get the data included in the block

 ## Entry Conditions